datajoint/datajoint-github-page/_posts/2014-04-09-new-features-in-rev-273-matlab.md

 ---
 Until version 2.7.3 (MATLAB), attribute definitions in table declarations required a non-empty comment.
 This was intended to encourage proper documentation.
 However, in many cases a well-named attribute does not require a commment.
 So attribute comments are now optional.

-Here is an example of table definition with some attribute comments ommitted
+Here is an example of a table definition with some attribute comments ommitted

 {% highlight matlab %}
 % +world/City.m

 %{
-world.City  (manual)  #  world cities and theor

-city_id  :  int   # unique city ID
+world.City  (manual)  #  world cities and theor city_id  :  int   # unique city ID
 ----
 city_name : varchar(50)